prominenceai/deepstream-services-library/docs/overview.md

 1. **Demuxer Tees** are used to demultiplex the single batched output from the Stream-muxer back into separate data streams.
 2. **Splitter Tees** split the stream, batched or otherwise, into multiple duplicate streams.

-Branches connect to the downstream/output pads of the Tee, either as a single end component, as in the case of a Sink or another Tee, or as multiple linked components, as in the case of **Branch 1** shown below.
-Single component Branches can be added to a Tee directly, while multi-component Branches must be added to a new Branch component first.
+Branches connect to the downstream/output pads of the Tee, either as a single component, as in the case of a Sink or another Tee, or as multiple linked components, as in the case of **Branch 1** shown below.

+Important Notes:
+* Single component Branches can be added to a Tee directly, while multi-component Branches must be added to a new Branch component first.
+* Branches ***can*** be added and removed from a Tee while a Pipeline is in a state of `Playing`, but the Tee must always have one.
+A [Fake Sink](/docs/api-sink.md) can be used as a Fake Branch when required.
-Tees are ***not*** required when adding multiple Sinks to a Pipeline or Branch.
+* Tees are ***not*** required when adding multiple Sinks to a Pipeline or Branch.
 Multi-sink management is handled by the Pipeline/Branch directly.

 The following example illustrates how a **Pipeline** is assembled with a **Splitter**, **Demuxer**, **Tiler**, and **Branch** components.